jonsag/piSchoolBell/README.md

 4 I4	Set wifi country
 7 A1	Expand file system to use whole SD-card
 7 A3	Set memory split to 16

-Reboot to set new options
+Reboot to set new options.

 Update
 -----------------------------
-Connect again
+Connect again.
 $ sudo apt-get update && sudo apt-get upgrade

 Installation